davethegr8/bad-package-manager/README.md

 # bad package manger

-it's a package manager that just checks out what you tell it to
+it's a package manager that just checks out what you tell it to. it's less awful (maybe) than git submodules and much more terrible than actual package managers.

 > you probably shouldn't use this
 > \- _me_